 Nancy Ferguson is a biologist who retired from the University of Arizona in 2000 after 26 years.
 She worked on a wide variety of projects including West African planning, viticulture, mammalogy, bacterial population genetics and wildlife biology.
 She has a master’s degree in Zoology from the University of North Carolina, Chapel Hill.
 Each project provided opportunities to learn more about the ecology of the Sonoran Desert and man’s interaction with it.
 Since retirement she and Tom have focused on a conservation ranch in Cascabel, AZ and an annual saguaro census.
 She and Tom Orum were married in 1980

 Elaine Nakash is a data coordinator for the Bird Banding Laboratory at the Patuxent Wildlife Research Center, US Geological Survey, Laurel, Maryland.

 Tom Orum worked as a Research Specialist in the Department of Plant Pathology in the College of Agriculture at the University of Arizona from 1977 through 2000, when he retired.
 Working in the College of Agriculture gave him a broad introduction to agriculture in Arizona.
 Since retirement, he has volunteered extensively on grassfed beef projects with the Saguaro Juniper Corporation and, with Nancy Ferguson, leads the annual saguaro census at Saguaro National Park.
 He and Nancy Ferguson were married in 1980.

-Cindy Salo, Ph.D., is a plant ecologist who writes about agriculture, science, and natural resources.
+Cindy Salo is a plant ecologist who writes from rural areas about agriculture, science, and natural resources.
 Her writing has appeared in Hakai Magazine, Edible Idaho, and Intermountain Farm and Ranch.
 In her 20 years as a researcher, she investigated plant interactions and invasions in the Sonoran and Great Basin Deserts of North America, Mexico, and Senegal, West Africa.
 She is currently studying army cutworm outbreaks and cheatgrass die-offs in the Intermountain West.